Nwakaeme and Gervinho help Trabzonspor defeat Osayi-Samuel's Fenerbahce

 Anthony Nwakaeme and Ivory Coast’s Gervinho played crucial roles as Trabzonspor beat Fenerbahce 3-1 in Sunday’s Super Lig fixture.

-Nwakaeme could not add to his tally of four league goals after nine matches so far but his presence pushed the hosts to turn the game around and grab a vital win.
+Nwakaeme could not add to his tally of four league goals after nine matches so far but his presence pushed the hosts to recover from a goal deficit and grab a vital win.

-Diego Rossi opened the scoring for the visitors as early as in the third minute, however, a spirited display from Fenerbahce

 Editors' Picks